System accident: Three Mile Island accident

-"It resembled other accidents in nuclear plants and in other high risk, complex and highly interdependent operator-machine systems; none of the accidents were caused by management or operator ineptness or by poor government regulation, though these characteristics existed and should have been expected.
-I maintained that the accident was normal, because in complex systems there are bound to be multiple faults that cannot be avoided by planning and that operators cannot immediately comprehend."
+Perrow considered the Three Mile Island accident normal:

-ValuJet (AirTran) 592, Everglades, 1996
+ValuJet Flight 592

-On May 11, 1996, ValuJet Airlines Flight 592, a regularly scheduled flight from Miami International to Hartsfield–Jackson Atlanta, crashed about 10 minutes after taking off as a result of a fire in the cargo compartment caused by improperly stored and labeled hazardous cargo.
+On May 11, 1996, Valujet Flight 592, a regularly scheduled ValuJet Airlines flight from Miami International to Hartsfield–Jackson Atlanta, crashed about 10 minutes after taking off as a result of a fire in the cargo compartment caused by improperly stored and labeled hazardous cargo.
 All 110 people on board died.
 The airline had a poor safety record before the crash.
 The accident brought widespread attention to the airline's management problems, including inadequate training of employees in proper handling of hazardous materials.
 The maintenance manual for the MD-80 aircraft documented the necessary procedures and was "correct" in a sense.
 However, it was so huge that it was neither helpful nor informative.